URobert/Quote_Machine/readme.txt

-Hello World !
-Lol
-Line two
-Here is another line
+Here is the first line.